-- RNs not enrolled in the School of Nursing may take two nursing courses prior to enrolling in the RN-BSN/MSN degree program or the Nurse Educator Certificate program. - Courses that are restricted to students enrolled in the School of Nursing include Community Health Nursing, Seminar in Clinical Competence and the education Practicums.
+- ▶ RNs not enrolled in the School of Nursing may take two unrestricted nursing courses prior to enrolling in the RN-BSN/MSN degree program or the Nurse Educator Certificate program. - ▶ Courses restricted to students enrolled in the School of Nursing include Community Health Nursing, Seminar in Clinical Competence, Nursing Education Seminar and Onground Practicum and Nursing Education Seminar and Online Practicum.